-March 20, 2022: The National Security and Defense Council (NSDC) of Ukraine eleven political parties for the duration of martial law.
-President Zelensky that the reason was their “political ties” with Russia.
+March 20, 2022: The National Security and Defense Council (NSDC) of Ukraine suspended eleven political parties for the duration of martial law.
+President Zelensky stated that the reason was their “political ties” with Russia.
 The suspended parties included three parties that have been significant political forces in Ukraine:

 Opposition Platform–For Life.
 Registered since 1999 under various names, OPFL received 13.05% of the vote in the 2019 parliamentary elections and held 44 seats in the Supreme Rada, or parliament, when suspended.
 Its leader, Yuri Boyko, was formerly Minister of Energy (2006–2007) and a Deputy Prime Minister (2012–2014).
 The party’s leaders were vigorous opponents, in 2013, of Ukraine’s signing an Association Agreement with the European Union, opening the country to exploitation of its resources and manpower by European-based economic cartels and disrupting historically productive economic ties with Russia.

 Then-President Victor Yanukovych’s decision to postpone signing that deal was the trigger on the Nov.
 2013–Feb.
 2014 “Euromaidan” coup that ousted him.
 Businessman Victor Medvedchuk, who had promoted close economic and political relations between Ukraine and Russia, merged his political movement (“For Life”) with the party in 2018, acted as co-chairman, and was elected to the Rada on the OPFL slate in 2019.